-I think the best way to start teach prosocial and positive behaviors or to change an immature behavior is to make it concrete — show them a real-world example at a time when they are calm and talk through or playact through solutions.
+The best way to teach children prosocial behavior, positive social skills (yelling ‘don’t hit your sister’ from the kitchen only goes so far) is to make behavior and social situations concrete — show them a real-world example at a time when they are calm and talk through or playact through solutions.

 A great book can make an emotion or situation that is abstract to your child, concrete, real, and solvable.
 There are so many great book series out there that present common behaviors we see in kids in ways that are relatable and solvable.